Kashawn-Brown/MicroFlix/README.md

 - `modules/gateway` – Spring Cloud Gateway entrypoint for the API.
 - `modules/discovery` – Eureka discovery server.
 - `docker/` – Docker Compose setup for running the local stack.
+- `frontend/` – Next.js app that talks to the gateway and provides a simple UI for auth, browsing movies, rating, and watchlist management. :contentReference[oaicite:0]{index=0}

 Key technologies: